zandbelt/ping-scripts/README.md

 -------------
 Start a Java-based GUI to inspect the Hypersonic database used e.g. for refresh token storage.

-ropc-oidc.sh
+ropc.sh
 ------------
-Demonstrates alternatives for leveraging the Resource Owner Password Credentials (ROPC) grant type in an OpenID Connect fashion.
+Demonstrates the Resource Owner Password Credentials (ROPC) grant type from the commandline using cURL.

 authorization-code.sh
 ---------------------